Journal Papers

 Posters

-During my time at the CfA, I've also had some posters at conferences.
+During my time at the CfA, I've also had some conference posters.
 A full list is below.

 A Novel Data Visualization Experience with PyWWT and JupyterLab